Message us or call us on

 This holiday works best from October to the first week of January and from March to the end of May.
 The summer is simply too hot, whilst the rural guesthouses close for much of January and during February.
 Please note: services on this trip are always private.
 Because this walk is through remote areas and is exclusive to Pura Aventura, we feel that overlapping departures risk detracting from your experience.
 We limit departures to a maximum of one per day.

 The holiday price is a realistic guideline per person (rather than a 'from' price), based on two people sharing a room.
 It includes all breakfasts, most lunches, some dinners, train tickets from Seville and private/luggage transfers throughout.
-It also includes private guiding in Córdoba and Granada as described, olive oil tasting, flamenco tickets, detailed walking notes, maps/GPS device and local information.
+It also includes private guiding in Córdoba and Granada as described, with entrances to the Mezquita and Alhambra, olive oil tasting, flamenco tickets, detailed walking notes, maps/GPS device and local information.

 International flights are quoted separately for this holiday.
 Best flight routing is to fly into Seville (SVQ) and out of Granada (GRX).
 Málaga, Madrid and Barcelona are among other start or end points making use of the high speed Ave train network.